-Members of tThe Land Trust Alliance have access to The Learning Center has for background information on and resources for The Learning Center for each of the indicator elements.
-This includes definitions, examples, and links to additional information that can help your land trust be successful in the accreditation process.
+Members of the Land Trust Alliance have access to The Learning Center for background information on and resources for each of the indicator elements that can help your land trust be successful in the accreditation process.

-- The narratives for the indicator elements have call-outs with more information specifically related to accreditation. - There are five introductory online courses on accreditation: Introduction to Accreditation and the Requirements Manual, along with courses on Governance, Finance, Transactions, and Stewardship. - You can also use The Learning Center to search for sample documents, such as conflict of interest or recordkeeping policies, strategic plans, board recruitment tools, internal controls, financial procedures, communication about tax code requirements, easement drafting, management plans, baseline documentation reports, amendment policies, procedures for approving permitted rights, and lots more!

-The Land Trust Alliance also hosts webinars each year that include topics related to the indicator elements, such as financial management of restricted gifts, current conditions reports, review of appraisals, and many more.
+- ➤ The narratives for the indicator elements have call-outs with more information specifically related to accreditation. - There are also five introductory online courses on accreditation: Introduction to Accreditation and the Requirements Manual, along with courses on Governance, Finance, Transactions, and Stewardship. - You can also use The Learning Center to search for sample documents, such as conflict of interest or recordkeeping policies, strategic plans, board recruitment tools, internal controls, financial procedures, communication about tax code requirements, easement drafting, management plans, baseline documentation reports, amendment policies, procedures for approving permitted rights, and lots more! - The Land Trust Alliance also hosts webinars each year that include topics related to the indicator elements, such as financial management of restricted gifts, current conditions reports, review of appraisals, and many more.